On the periodic orbits of C0-typical impulsive semiflows: Abstract

 \section{Abstract}

-Impulsive semiflows modeled by a Lipschitz continuous vector field and continuous impulse functions, defined over an impulsive region, are piecewise Lipschitz continuous semiflows with piecewise smooth trajectories.
+Impulsive semiflows modeled by {continuous flows} and continuous impulsive functions, defined over an impulsive region, are piecewise continuous semiflows with piecewise smooth trajectories.
 In this paper we contribute to the topological description of typical impulsive semiflows, parameterized by both vector fields and impulses.
-We prove that $C^0$-generic Lipschitz vector fields generate impulsive semiflows with denseness of periodic orbits on the non-wandering set.
+We prove that $C^0$-generic {continuous flows} generate impulsive semiflows with denseness of periodic orbits on the non-wandering set.
 Additionally, we show that $C^0$-generic impulses generate impulsive semiflows with denseness of periodic orbits on the impulsive non-wandering set.